-- Policy-makers, public bodies, large cities with significant developments, all responsible for legislation, regulation and guidance of climate, environment, health, transportation and security matters are concerned about AQ,. are interested in grounding the decisions on SMEETHs analyses.
+Policy-makers, public bodies, large cities with a mandate for policy-making and law enforcement regarding climate, environment, health, transportation and security matters can benefit from SMEETH analyses.

-The study is being carried out with the collaboration of the following stakeholders
+The study is being carried out with the collaboration of the following stakeholder.

 Service/ system concept

-SMEETH is a standardized information system, based on Web-based GIS technology, containing geo-referenced information of air quality and clinical data to be used for analysis by the Health sector.
+SMEETH is a standardized information system, containing geo-referenced information of AQ and clinical records to be used for analysis by the Health sector.

-- Adapt and ingest local geo-referenced medical data from stakeholders, WHO, MEDMI and MEASURE Evaluation databases.
+- Adapt and ingest local geo-referenced medical data from stakeholders such as Ghana Health Service.

 Space Added Value

-The space assets contributing to SMEETH refer to Earth Observations Satellites.
-In particular, SMEETH is able to ingest L2 data from AURA OMI, ENVISAT MERIS, Sentinel-3 OLCI and Sentinel-5 precursor.
+The space assets contributing to SMEETH refer to Earth Observation Satellites.
+SMEETH is able to ingest L2 data from AURA-OMI, MODIS Aqua/Terra and in the next phase Sentinel-3 OLCI and Sentinel-5p precursor (subject to availability).